WiCi-Lab/MTN/README.md

 (2)	Please switch the desired data loading path and network models.

-(3) In the training stage, the different hyper-parameters setup will result in slight difference for final channel estimation perfromance.
-According to our training experiences and some carried attempts, the hyper-parameters and network architecture can be further optimized to obtain better channel estimation performance gain, e.g., the dividing ratio between training samples and vadilation samples, the number of convolutional kernel, the training learning rate, batchsize and epochs.
+(3) In the training stage, the different hyper-parameters setup will result in slight difference for final channel estimation performance.
+According to our training experiences and some carried attempts, the hyper-parameters and network architecture can be further optimized to obtain better channel estimation performance gain, e.g., the dividing ratio between training samples and validation samples, the number of convolutional kernel, the training learning rate, batchsize and epochs.

 (4) Since the limitation of sample space (e.g., the fixed number of channel samples is collected for each user), the inevitable overfitting phenomenon may occur in the network training stage with the increase of epochs

-(5) The author in charge of this simulation code pacakge is: Jian Xiao (email: jianx@mails.ccnu.edu.cn).
+(5) The author in charge of this simulation code package is: Jian Xiao (email: jianx@mails.ccnu.edu.cn).
 If you have any queries, please don’t hesitate to contact me.

 ## Acknowledgements

-(1) In the hybrid-field channel modeling for STAR-RIS systems, we refer to the channel modeling scheme in the following reference paper for RIS-aided mmWave Massive MIMO systems (e.g., the path loss model and clustered scatters distribution), in which the far-field communication scenarios is extend to the hybrid-field communication by supplementing the near-field array response and the VR cover vector.
+(1) In the hybrid-field channel modeling for STAR-RIS systems, we refer to the channel modeling scheme in the following reference paper for RIS-aided mmWave Massive MIMO systems (e.g., the path loss model and clustered scatters distribution), in which the far-field communication scenarios are extend to the hybrid-field communication by supplementing the near-field array response and the VR cover vector.
 We are very grateful for the authors of the following reference papers and the open-source SimRIS Channel Simulator MATLAB package.<br/>
 [1] E. Basar, I. Yildirim, and F. Kilinc, “Indoor and outdoor physical channel modeling and efficient positioning for reconfigurable intelligent surfaces in mmWave bands,” IEEE Trans.
 Commun., vol. 69, no. 12, pp. 8600-8611, Dec.
 2021.<br/>
 [2] E. Basar, I. Yildirim, “Reconfigurable Intelligent Surfaces for Future Wireless Networks: A Channel Modeling Perspective“, IEEE Wireless Commun., vol. 28, no. 3, pp. 108–114, June 2021.<br/>

 (2) We also appreciate the authors in the following reference paper to provide the open-source code for near-field ELAA channel estimation and STAR-RIS channel estimation, which are refered to the benchmarks in this work.<br/>
 [3] Y. Lu and L. Dai, “Near-field channel estimation in mixed LoS/NLoS environments for extremely large-scale MIMO systems,” IEEE Trans.
 Commun., vol. 71, no. 6, pp. 3694 - 3707, Jun.
 2023.<br/>
-[4] C. Wu, C. You, Y. Liu, X. Gu, and Y. Cai, “Channel estimation for STAR-RIS-aided wireless communication,” IEEE Commun.Lett., vol. 26, no. 3, pp. 652–656, Mar.
+[4] C. Wu, C. You, Y. Liu, X. Gu, and Y. Cai, “Channel estimation for STAR-RIS-aided wireless communication,” IEEE Commun.
+Lett., vol. 26, no. 3, pp. 652–656, Mar.
 2022.

 Copyright reserved by WiCi Lab, Department of Electronics and Information Engineering, Central China Normal University, Wuhan 430079, China.